-There is currently no evidence of increased severity of disease in Southern Nevada or in the United States.
+United States.
 An indicator of the severity of disease, the proportion of hospitalized patients in Clark County requiring intensive care unit admission, has continued to decline over the past several weeks.
-No deaths were reported in Southern Nevada for the week ending December 26, 2009 (Figure 3.5).
+One death was reported in Southern Nevada for the week ending January 2, 2010 in a 29-year-old female with underlying health conditions that placed her at greater risk for serious disease (Figure 3.5).